Last Updated on November 30, 2022 by Janine

 This Mexico City Airport transportation guide will give you an overview of all the different options to help you choose the one that best fits your budget, comfort level, and travel style.

-Where is the Mexico City international airport?
+Where is the Mexico City International Airport?

-Mexico City’s Benito Juárez International Airport (MEX) is located about 5 miles from the city’s centro histórico and about 8 miles from the popular neighborhoods of Roma and Condesa.
-Though the airport is quite close to these popular areas, the travel time may be anywhere from 25 minutes to an hour, depending on traffic.
+Mexico City’s Benito Juárez International Airport (MEX) is located about 5 miles from the city’s centro histórico (the city center) and about 8 miles from the popular neighborhoods of Roma and Condesa.

-The Mexico City airport is the biggest and busiest in the country and it’s a major travel hub for not just Mexico, but Latin America.
-It processes over 100,000 travelers each day and is the hub for airlines such as Aeroméxico, Aeromar, Volaris, and VivaAerobús.
+The Mexico City airport is the biggest and busiest airport in the country and a central travel hub for not only Mexico but all of Latin America.

 Traveling soon?
 Don’t forget to buy travel insurance for Mexico.
-Insurance gives you peace of mind knowing you can get the help you need if anything goes wrong.
+Insurance gives you peace of mind, knowing you can get the help you need if anything goes wrong.
 SafetyWing is the provider that I recommend.

 Taxi Services